Lemoncode/react-typescript-samples/hooks/11_TableAxios/Readme.md

 ```

 - Aaaand... we don't need to add any update on the rest of the application, why?
-  The function is providing the same contract it returns a promise<MemberEntity[]>,
+  The function is providing the same contract, it returns a promise<MemberEntity[]>,
   let's give a try:

 ```bash